-Therefore, to increase the efficiency of the VQE execution measurement strategies are studied to minimize the number of the required repetitions [82,120,121].
+Therefore, to increase the efficiency of the VQE execution measurement strategies are studied to minimize the number of the required repetitions \cite{PhysRevA.92.042303,Rubin_2018,arrasmith2020operatorsamplingshotfrugaloptimization}.

 Once the parameters $\mathbf{\theta}$ have been successfully optimized, the trial state $|\Psi\rangle$ serves as a model for the system's ground state wave-function under investigation.
 Throughout the optimization process, the ansatz parameters must undergo iterative updates until convergence is achieved.
 Therefore, the selection of a classical optimization algorithm plays a crucial role.
 Firstly, it directly influences the number of measurements needed for each optimization step and the total number of iterations required to reach convergence.
-Secondly, specific optimization strategies have the potential to partially mitigate particular optimization challenges, such as the BPs problem [131–135].
-Though, a full-fledged solution to handle BPs during the optimization process still forms an open challenge for researchers, as the proposed strategies rather aim to avoid BPs and not overcome them.
+Secondly, specific optimization strategies have the potential to partially mitigate particular optimization challenges, such as the BP problem.
+Though, a full-fledged solution to handle BPs during the optimization process still forms an open challenge for researchers.